FAQ Immigrant Visas

 If you need a boarding letter for your child, email us at Chisinau-CA@state.gov to request an appointment.
-Include your name, date of birth, passport number, status in the US (permanent, conditional, etc), and your Alien number (A number), as well as your child’s name, date of birth, and passport number.
+Include your name, date of birth, passport number, status in the United States (permanent, conditional, etc.), and your alien number (A number), as well as your child’s name, date of birth, and passport number.

 11. I am a Legal Permanent Resident ("green card" holder), and I have been outside the U.S. for more than a year.
 Can I return to the U.S.?

 In most cases, you have lost your LPR status by staying outside the U.S. for more than a year.
 You can apply for a returning resident visa (SB-1), but you need to convince a consular officer that the reason for your long stay was beyond your control.
 If you need to apply for a returning resident visa, email us at Chisinau-CA@state.gov to request an appointment.
 Include your name, date of birth, passport number, former status in the United States (permanent, conditional, etc), and your Alien number (A number).